Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Introduction

-To examine this proposal, we perform two studies of the response of artificial afferents to a normal force stimulation ({Experiments 1a}) and complex spatial stimuli (Experiment 1b), followed by a perceptual experiment for assessing the validity of artificial population codes from these artificial afferents ({Experiment 2}).
-Experiments 1b~and~2 mirror two classic studies of human and primate tactile population coding by Phillips and Johnson (1981) \cite{phillips2,johnson}.
-We compare the specific dynamic quantities of local skin tissue to which natural and artificial afferents respond, and the factors contributing to spatial resolution in population coding.
-In addition to gaining insight into the capacity of artificial type-I afferents to mediate salient population codes, a novel methodology is introduced for psychophysical testing of robot touch using a well-established technique from psychology known as signal detection theory (SDT) \cite{green} (Material and Methods).
+These proposals are examined with three experiments adopted from the experimental study of human touch.
+Experiment 1a studies the response of artificial afferents to normal force stimulation on a flat plate.
+Experiment 1b studies the afferent reponse to complex aperiodic grating stimuli comprising edges, gaps and ridges.
+Experiment 2 studies the perception of grating orientation using the population codes from these artificial afferents.
+The latter two experiments mirror two classic studies of human and primate tactile population coding by Phillips and Johnson (1981) \cite{johnson,phillips2}.
+In addition to gaining insight into the capacity of artificial type-I afferents to mediate viable population codes, some novel methodologies are introduced for the testing and quantification of robot touch using well-established techniques from psychology such as signal detection theory and psychometric curves.
+Overall, a close match is found between artificial and natural touch in the responses of single SA-I and RA-I afferents, their population coding capabilities and the resulting perceptual performance.